orfeio/orfeio/gurobipy.md

     ```

 [^ginst]: A complete installation of Gurobi should include modifications to the sourced environment that set values for the variables `GRB_LICENSE_FILE` and `GUROBI_HOME`, and prepend the location of `$GUROBI_HOME/bin` to the PATH and `$GUROBI_HOME/lib` to `LD_LIBRARY_PATH`.
-[^adroitreg]: You'll need to [have been granted access](https://researchcomputing.princeton.edu/systems/adroit#access) in order to do so.
+[^adroitreg]: You'll need to [have been granted access to Adroit](https://researchcomputing.princeton.edu/systems/adroit#access) or one of the other clusters in order to do so.